fredst4r/tg-network-analyser/README.md

 # Telegram Network Analysis

-This script analyzes message data from a target channel(s), outputs a list of channels that have content forwarded by the target channel(s) and plots the number of messages by channel by month
+This script analyzes message data from a target channel(s), outputs a list of channels that have content forwarded by the target channel(s) and plots the number of messages by channel by month.
+Credit to LonamiWeb for building the Telethon library that this script relies on: https://docs.telethon.dev/en/stable/#

 ## Prerequisites